-The majority of schools, 71 per cent, are government schools, established and administered by state and territory governments through their education departments or authorities.
-The remaining 29 per cent are non-government schools, made up of 18 per cent Catholic schools and 11 per cent independent schools.
+The majority – 71 per cent – of schools are government schools, established and administered by state and territory governments through their education departments or authorities.
+The remaining 29 per cent are non-government schools, made up of Catholic schools (18 per cent) and independent schools (11 per cent).
 Non-government schools are established and operated under conditions determined by state and territory governments through their registration authorities.

 Around 65 per cent of school students are enrolled in government schools; 21 per cent, in Catholic schools; and 14 per cent, in independent schools.

 ¹ New South Wales (NSW), Victoria (Vic.), Queensland (Qld), South Australia (SA), Western Australia (WA), Tasmania (Tas.), Northern Territory (NT) and Australian Capital Territory (ACT).